STATE of Maryland v. Robert Eric SUDDITH

 I. Facts

-At approximately 8:40 p.m. on October 18, 2001, Fred Rosario, an officer with the District of Columbia's Metropolitan Police Department, observed a Ford Explorer being driven with its headlights off and he attempted to stop the vehicle.
+At approximately 8:40 p.m. on October 18, 2001, Fred Rosario, an officer with the District of Columbia‘s Metropolitan Police Department, observed a Ford Explorer being driven with its headlights off and he attempted to stop the vehicle.
 At this time, the Explorer fled the scene, which initiated a high-speed pursuit by the police.
-During the chase, Officer Rosario recognized that the Explorer matched the description of a sports utility vehicle that recently had been carjacked and reported stolen.
-The high-speed chase was recorded by a video camera located within Officer Rosario's police cruiser.
-The Explorer fled through the streets of the District of Columbia and into Maryland, where the chase concluded after the driver of the Explorer lost control of the vehicle and it flipped over three times before stopping.
+During the chase, Officer Rosario recognized that the Explorer matched the description

-*718 The Explorer was then searched incident to the arrest of its occupants.
+The officers on the scene of the crash apprehended four persons from the Explorer, including respondent, the driver and two other passengers.2 As none of the four occupants of the Explorer claimed ownership of the vehicle and the vehicle was confirmed as stolen, all four were arrested for the theft of the Explorer.
+The Explorer was then searched incident to the arrest of its occupants.
 The following items were discovered strewn about in the interior passenger compartment of the stolen Explorer: eleven green bags containing heroin; one green bag containing crack cocaine; nine bags containing a white powdery residue; three clear bags containing drug paraphernalia; one box of cigarette rolling papers; two empty green bags; one marijuana pipe; several metal bottle caps; one used roll of aluminum foil; nine bottles of clear liquid; twenty-five syringes; and four bottles of bleach.
 After being read their Miranda rights, all of the occupants denied knowledge of the drugs and who was the driver of the vehicle.
-A search incident to arrest of respondent revealed that respondent was carrying $220 in cash.[3]
-While drugs were found scattered throughout the vehicle, no drugs were found on respondent's person.
+A search incident to arrest of respondent revealed that respondent was carrying $220 in cash.3 While drugs were found scattered throughout the vehicle, no drugs were found on respondent‘s person.
 Testimony of Trooper Barrett elicited that all of the above-mentioned items recovered were commonly used in the drug trade.
-A forensic chemist for the State identified the substance found in the eleven green bags as heroin and the substance within the individual green bag as cocaine.
-To conserve resources, several of the items with residue were not analyzed for possible drug content.
+A forensic chemist for the State identified the substance found in the eleven green bags as heroin and the substance within the individual green bag as

-At trial, respondent moved for a judgment of acquittal based, inter alia, on an argument that the State did not meet its "burden of proof beyond a reasonable doubt" that respondent knew of or possessed the contraband.
+At trial, respondent moved for a judgment of аcquittal based, inter alia, on an argument that the State did not meet its “burden of proof beyond a reasonable doubt” that respondent knew of or possessed the contraband.
 The trial court, in response, stated:

-"Well, I think the issues that you raised are fact driven and must be determined by the fact finder.
-So as to a matter of law, I would deny the defense motion for judgment of acquittal at the close of all of the evidence, finding that the issue is—one of the issues raised by the defense are issues of fact that must be determined by the fact finder."
+“Well, I think the issues that you raised are fact driven and must be determined by the fact finder.
+So as to a matter of law, I would deny the defense motion for judgment of acquittal at the close of all of the evidence, finding that the issue is--one of the issues raised by the defense are issues of fact that must be determined by the fact finder.”

 The jury found respondent guilty on the charges of possession of heroin, possession of cocaine and possession of drug paraphernalia.